daebfcg/daebfcg.github.io/content/posts/20250704/index.md

 ## Electronics

 - First knob - Volume.
 This is a push-pull switch.
 Down is normal master volume.
-Up bypasses the tone circuit and piezo pickup, for just the Phat cat alone.
+Up bypasses the tone circuit and piezo pickup, for just the Phat Cat alone.
 - Second knob - Tone.
 Also a push-pull.
 Down is a 0.015 μF capacitor.
 Up is a 0.005 μF capacitor.
 The .005 really adds more midrange for a more forceful sound.
 - Third knob - Piezo Blend.
 This acts as a volume for the piezo pickup only.
 It is a push-pull too, and when pulled up turns off the piezo altogether for just the magnetic pickup.